DanyloVelizhanskyi/marvel-api-app/README.md

 ![screenshot](src/resources/img/comics_page.png)

 ## Used technologies:
-React, React Hooks, Formik, React Router
+React, React Hooks, Formik, React Router, SCSS

 ## Setup
 To run this project, download and install it locally using npm: